 H.J.Res.
 43: Providing for congressional disapproval under chapter 8 of title 5, United States Code, of the final rule submitted by Secretary of Health and Human Services relating ...

 Joe Biden never got the opportunity to break a single 50-50 Senate tie in eight years as vice president.
 Mike Pence has already broken two.
 One from last month has since become law: a measure allowing states to withhold federal Planned Parenthood funding.
 (The other ...

 H.J.Res.
 35: Making further continuing appropriations for fiscal year 2015, and for other purposes.

-From Jan 2013 to Dec 2016, Wenstrup missed 30 of 2,506 roll call votes, which is 1.2%.
-This is better than the median of 2.4% among the lifetime records of representatives currently serving.
-ProPublica has tracked 12 explanations for these missed votes.
+From Jan 2013 to Jan 2019, Wenstrup missed 52 of 3,782 roll call votes, which is 1.4%.
+This is on par with the median of 2.0% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|